Robert Bailey | Director. Coach. Teacher.

 About Robert Bailey

 Robert Bailey has been a director, actor, and teacher for over 30 years.
 His production of Eugene O’Neill’s rarely-produced masterpiece A TOUCH OF THE POET earned critical praise and ran for several months at Venice’s Pacific Resident Theatre.
-Other LA productions include STREET SCENE, THE TURN OF THE SCREW, THE DOCK BRIEF, LOBBY HERO, BORDERLINE, and ANACARDIUM.
+Other LA productions include THE TEMPEST, STREET SCENE, THE TURN OF THE SCREW, THE DOCK BRIEF, LOBBY HERO, BORDERLINE, and ANACARDIUM.
 In New York he was associated with several leading theatres, including Circle Repertory Company, Ensemble Studio Theatre, American Place Theatre, the Williamstown Theatre Festival and the Actors Studio, winning praise for his productions of contemporary plays in the New York Times, New York Magazine and the Village Voice.
 His short dramatic film LAST CALL was an official selection at film festivals from Avignon, France to Sedona, Arizona.

 Robert Bailey teaches directing and acting at University of Southern California (USC) and has staged over a dozen School of Dramatic Arts productions, including three new plays written by students in the MFA Playwriting program.
 He is also currently on the faculty at the New York Film Academy.
 For many years he was a popular teacher and coach at the Corner Loft Studio in Greenwich Village, and conducted workshops and master classes for Sarah Lawrence College, Brown University, School for Visual Arts, Manhattan Theatre Workshop, Foundation for the Creative Community, Billy Siegenfeld and Dancers, Talent Unlimited, and the Williamstown Theatre Festival.
 He has taught and directed on the graduate and undergraduate levels at UC San Diego, UCLA, and Brown University.